SUSE/suse-aws-control-tower-integration/README.md

 SUPPORT:

-This CT integration comes with no support entitlement, but if you have any queries, please contact the SUSE team at: aws@suse.com
+This CT integration comes with no support entitlement, but if you have any queries, please raise an issue for the project via github or contact the SUSE team at:

+aws@suse.com